scribbletune/scribbletune.com/_pages/plugins.md

 <div id="drummer-bitwig" class="tab-content">
   <h4>Drummer for Bitwig Controller Script v0.1.0</h4>

   <p><strong>Drummer for Bitwig</strong> is a controller script that brings Scribbletune's drum pattern generation directly into Bitwig Studio.
-This JavaScript-based controller script is a port of the popular Drummer VST3 plugin, optimized for Bitwig's unique workflow.</p>
+This JavaScript-based controller script is a port of the popular Drummer VST3 plugin, optimized for Bitwig's unique workflow.
+It is free to use and <a class="inline-link" href="https://github.com/scribbletune/scribble-for-bitwig">open sourced via GitHub</a>.</p>

   <div class="download-btns">
     <a class="download-btn" href="https://drive.google.com/file/d/16BXvpZ2efxytctowCZinHRb2cKaIT79N/view" onclick="gtag('event', 'download_click', {transport_type: 'beacon', file_name: 'Drummer for Bitwig'})">Download Drummer for Bitwig</a>